Assistance programs Saginaw County.

 One of the main programs is Project HOME, Household Occupancy Maintained Efficiently.
 This offers homeless prevention and rapid re-housing received from the U.S. Department of Housing and Urban Development (HUD) as well as Michigan State Development Authority (MSHDA).
 May offer short term rental assistance to prevent homelessness and funds to also quickly re-house people who have become homeless.
 100 South Jefferson Avenue 3rd Floor, Saginaw, Michigan 48607, dial (989) 758-4357

 Saginaw County Salvation Army runs a number of low income and social service programs.
 Among them include transportation assistance, such as bus fare and gasoline vouchers.
 Pantries can provide free food, meals, clothing, and holiday assistance such as coats for kids and Christmas toys.
 Financial assistance includes water bills, rent, and utilities.
 Vouchers for medications may also be distributed.
 Of course the Salvation Army can always provide referrals and other social services.
 2030 North Carolina Street, Saginaw, MI 48602, dial (989) 793-8371.
 Read more on programs available from the Michigan Salvation Army.

 Youth Protection Council Innerlink, Teen Parent Services - Provides teen parents in Saginaw County access to Project Home.
 It can assist with rent, rental and security deposits, and utility bill assistance.
 1630 Gratiot Avenue, Saginaw, Michigan 48602, phone (989) 792-6789

 Clothes, Christmas assistance and basic needs can be met by several non-profit clothing closets.
 They may have vouchers that low income families can use to buy gently used (or maybe new) goods for free.
 Thrift stores are also located in the Saginaw County region, and these will sell items such as baby supplies, winter coats, and provide holiday support at a low cost.
-More Saginaw County clothing closets.
+More Saginaw County free clothing closets and school supplies.

 Saginaw County branch of Michigan Department Of Human Services – This state program can offer the following aid.
 Burial/Cremation Expense Assistance, Electric, Water and Heating Payment Assistance, Home Rehabilitation and Repair Grants, Mortgage and Rent Payment Assistance, Property Tax Payment Assistance, Water Heaters and Furnaces.
 411 East Genesee, Saginaw, Michigan 48605, phone (989) 758-1100